 Those patients who require Clinical Nurse Specialist support, receive ongoing support at home and a continuous link with Phyllis Tuckwell Hospice Care.
 If you would like to contact our Clinical Nurse Specialist team please call 01252 729421 or email email@example.com

 Our community nurses aim to provide high-quality palliative care and up-to-date advice on symptom control.
 They also provide support for you and your family’s emotional and spiritual needs.

 In all we do, we aim to help you to maximise your independence and quality of life.
 We provide support to patients and families in making difficult decisions about future care.
 We also liaise closely with your GP, District Nurse and other health care providers about the care you or your relatives and friends require.

 The Hospice Care at Home team is led by registered nurses with specialist palliative care experience.
 We work closely with GPs, district nurses and our community and hospital palliative care teams, as well as with other healthcare professionals involved in your care.

-TheGuide2Surrey wrote a case study on one of our Auxiliary Nurses.
+TheGuide2Surrey wrote a case study on one of our Health Care Assistants (formerly Auxiliary Nurses).
 To read the article please click here.